treyhunner/treyhunner.github.com/source/_posts/2018-11-01-python-deep-comparisons-and-code-readability.markdown

 But each of these operations may (as in this case) require another level of depth: the keys are tuples which need to be traversed and the values are lists which need to be traversed.
 And in this case those values, the lists, need to be traversed even deeper because they contain more data structures: tuples.

-We don't have to worry about any of this though: Python just does these deep comparisons for us automatically.
+**We don't have to worry about any of this though**: Python just does these deep comparisons for us automatically.

-The fact that Python's comparisons are deep is pretty handy to know about though.
+While you don't need to worry about how deep comparisons work, the fact that Python's comparisons *are* deep can be pretty handy to know.

-For example if we have a class with `x`, `y`, and `z` attributes we'd like to compare in our `__eq__` method, instead of this long boolean expression:
+For example if we have [a class][point] with `x`, `y`, and `z` attributes we'd like to compare in our `__eq__` method, instead of this long boolean expression:

 ```python
 def __eq__(self, other):